 En español | Generally, no. There was a time when Social Security did pay benefits to college students, but the law changed in 1981.

-Currently, Social Security pays benefits only to students attending classes at grade 12 and below.
-Generally, benefits stop when a student reaches 18, unless the student is disabled or is still attending a secondary school — Grade 12 or below — on a full-time basis.
+Currently, Social Security pays dependent or survivor benefits only to students attending classes at grade 12 and below.
+Generally, benefits stop when a student reaches 18, unless the student is disabled or is still attending a secondary school — grade 12 or below — on a full-time basis.
 For a child who is still in school, benefits can continue until he or she graduates or until two months after the 19th birthday, whichever comes first.